 Debt-to-equity ratio (D/E)

-Debt-to-equity is determined by dividing total liabilities by total shareholder equity.
-It gives investors an idea of how much the company is relying on debt to fund its operation.
-Essentially, it shows how well shareholders could cover liabilities if the company was liquidated.
+The debt-to-equity ratio, determined by dividing total liabilities by total shareholder equity, gives investors an idea of how much the company is relying on debt to fund its operation.

 Debt-to-asset ratio (D/A)

-From the venerable Wall Street Journal to the ubiquitous Bloomberg service to industry-specific Food Business News, there are dozens of top, investor-trusted sites to help you learn more about how to calculate stock value.
+Financial News Sites: From the Wall Street Journal and Bloomberg to Food Business News (useful if one is investing in food stocks) there are dozens of top, investor-trusted sites to help you learn more about how to calculate stock value.

 Choose how you want to invest.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.